Recbio Announces Proposed Listing on the Main Board of the Hong Kong Stock Exchange

-HONG KONG, Mar 21, 2022 - (ACN Newswire) - The China-based novel vaccines company - Jiangsu Recbio Technology Co., Ltd. ("Recbio" or the "Company", stock code: 2179.HK, today announced the proposed listing of its H Shares on the Main Board of The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").
+TAIZHOU, China, March 21, 2022 /PRNewswire/ -- The China-based novel vaccines company - Jiangsu Recbio Technology Co., Ltd. ("Recbio" or the "Company", stock code: 2179.HK, today announced the proposed listing of its H Shares on the Main Board of The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange").

 Recbio plans to offer 30,854,500 H Shares (subject to the Over-allotment Option), of which 27,769,000 H Shares will be International Placing Shares (subject to reallocation and the Over-allotment Option), representing approximately 90% of the initial Offer Shares; the remaining 3,085,500 H Shares will be Hong Kong Offer Shares (subject to reallocation), representing approximately 10% of the initial Offer Shares.
-Recbio will open for Hong Kong Public Offering in Hong Kong at 9:00 a.m., 21 March 2022 (Monday), and close at 12:00 noon, 24 March 2022 (Thursday).
+Recbio will open for Hong Kong Public Offering in Hong Kong at 9:00 a.m., 21 March 2022 (Monday) local time, and close at 12:00 noon, 24 March 2022 (Thursday) local time.
 Dealings in H Shares of Recbio on the Main Board of the Hong Kong Stock Exchange is expected to commence on 31 March 2022 (Thursday).
 The H Shares will be traded in board lot of 500 H Shares each.
 The Company's stock code is 2179.HK.

 A Vaccine Pipeline Driven by Novel Adjuvant Technology